The complete Havana Travel Guide including when to travel, how long to stay, where to stay, what to see and do and where to eat, drink and party.

 Although few people visit Havana to view art, the Museum of Fine Arts (Museo Nacional de Bella Artes) houses a fine collection of international and Cuban art, split between two different buildings in Old Havana.

 Other museums worth considering include the Palacio de Capitanes, the Museum of Decorative Arts, the Colonial Museum, the Chocolate Museum and, this being Cuba, the Museum of Rum.

 In addition to museums, Havana is home to a number of pay-to-visit national monuments that are definitely worth visiting.
 Two of these are located just across the mouth of Havana harbour and within walking distance of each other, the Morro Castle & Lighthouse and the vast Fortaleza de San Carlos de la Habana.

-Also worth visiting in Old Havana is the beautiful Gran Teatro de la Habana.
+Also worth visiting in Old Havana are the neighbouring Capitol building and beautiful Gran Teatro de la Habana.
 Still very much in use as a theatre, it also possible to book tours that get you behind the scenes.